 If you’re buying new, the builder may offer optional upgrade packages.
 This will increase the purchase price of the home but can be rolled into the mortgage and be amortized over the life of the mortgage.
 After final completion, you’ll be facing ongoing payments such as annual property taxes.
 And if you’re moving into a strata corporation, monthly strata maintenance fees are obligatory.

 It depends.
 First-time homebuyers may be exempt from paying the Property Transfer Tax.
-Please refer to BC Real Estate Lawyers Website for further details on taxes on property priced under $475,000.
+Please refer to BC Real Estate Lawyers Website for further details on taxes on property priced under $500,000.
 For other buyers, the fee is 1% on the first $200,000 and 2% on the balance.
+As well, a newly built home qualifies for the Newly Built Home Exemption.

 For more details click here.